pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert big_array.get_next_position() == 7

-Items can be read from the application log using an index or a slice.
+Items can be read from the big array using an index or a slice.

 The performance of reading an item at a given index is always constant time with respect to the number of the index.
 The base array ID, and the index of